SOLIDWORKS Composer: The correct way to import any CAD model

 • Any non-SOLIDWORKS, non-neutral model format, such as Inventor or Pro-E: When directly importing any non-SOLIDWORKS CAD models directly into Composer without using a neutral CAD format, such as .STP, will require the free corresponding player installed for that file type.
 For instance, if you are importing an Inventor file, you will have to have Inventor Viewer installed alongside Composer for the import to work.

-During import turn off “merge file into one actor per part” or the model, depending on the file type” could potentially import as a solid part.
-“Import hidden components (no show)” should be turned on or needed components may not import.
-“Import free faces” may or may not need to be turned on, depending on if the file contains any surface geometry or not.
+During import, turn off “merge file into one actor per part” or the model, depending on the file type”, could potentially import as a solid part.
+“Import hidden components (no show)” should be turned on, or needed components may not import.
+“Import free faces” may or may not need to be turned on, depending on whether the file contains any surface geometry or not.

 Each CAD model can be imported individually into a single Composer document, creating a top-level assembly of nested components.

-• Any neutral model format, such as .STP, .IGS, .STL: There are no standard settings for these files and they will need to be individually tested.
-Most CAD programs can export into these formats and each program models and exports a little differently and there is no way to tell from the file how it’s structured until it’s imported.
-If you know how it was modeled and exported then it makes the import settings easier to estimate.
+• Any neutral model format, such as .STP, .IGS, .STL: There are no standard settings for these files, and they will need to be individually tested.
+Most CAD programs can export into these formats, and each program models and exports a little differently.
+There is no way to tell from the file how it’s structured until it’s imported.
+If you know how it was modeled and exported, then it makes the import settings easier to estimate.

 Was this article helpful?